George Will: Foreign policy and national security

-Will once proposed that the United States withdraw all troops from Afghanistan and defended Barack Obama's response to the uprisings after the 2009 elections in Iran.
+Will once proposed that the United States withdraw all troops from Afghanistan, and defended Barack Obama's response to the uprisings after the 2009 elections in Iran.
 He also criticized the Bush administration for engaging in warrantless surveillance, and supported trials for detainees at the Guantanamo Bay prison camp.
 On immigration, Will supports tighter border security and a "path to citizenship" for illegal immigrants.

 Social issues

 Will argued that the Roe v.
-Wade Supreme Court decision caused a "truncation of democratic debate about abortion policy."
+Wade Supreme Court decision caused a "truncation of democratic debate about abortion policy".
 On crime, Will is opposed to the death penalty.
-He thinks that higher incarceration rates make the populace safer.
-Additionally, Will is generally skeptical of affirmative action programs.
-Will favors the legalization of drugs.
+He thinks that higher incarceration rates generally make the populace safer, but favors ending mandatory minimums.
+Additionally, Will is generally skeptical of affirmative action programs, and he favors the legalization of drugs.
+He favors restoring voting rights for people with criminal records and opposes civil asset forfeiture.

 Economic issues

 Will is a libertarian-style conservative who supports deregulation and low taxes as he thinks these stimulate economic growth and are more morally fair.
 He was opposed to both George W. Bush and Barack Obama's stimulus plans.
 Will supports abolishing the minimum wage and creating voluntary personal retirement accounts in order to reduce the federal cost of Social Security.
 In February 2013, Will wrote in support of a proposal by "relentlessly liberal" Sherrod Brown to break up consolidated banks and finance industry conglomerates, ending "too big to fail" by restoring the Glass-Steagall Act.